ValleyAudio/ValleyRackFree/README.md

 ### Dexter

 In brief, Dexter is an FM wavetable oscillator.
-See the Dexter Quick Start guide pdf for more information available [here](https://github.com/ValleyAudio/ValleyRackFree/files/1858083/DexterQuickStart.pdf)
+See the Dexter Manual pdf for more information available [here](https://github.com/ValleyAudio/ValleyRackFree/files/1887925/DexterManual.pdf)

 ## Todo
 * Topograph